sashatoday/Online_Gamestore/README.md

 Click on game title or picture to open detailed game view.
 While short game preview shows game picture, title, category, price, age limit, detailed view gives you game descriptions, developer username and table of 10 best scores.
 In addition, here you can share this game in social media, e.g., Twitter, Reddit, Facebook or send by email.

-(!!!TODO) To buy game you must be older than game age restriction.
+To buy game you must be older than game age restriction.
 See age limit field in game description.
 Payment is made using [mock payment service](http://payments.webcourse.niksula.hut.fi/ ) provided by WSD course.

 When you chose 'Developer' role, you can add games, edit added games, delete them, see list of uploaded games and track games sales.